AustinClojure/workshop-docs/Pages/4-start-project.md

 Stop the server connection by hitting "Ctrl + C" in the command line.

 Let's take a closer look at what's in the chatter directory.
-In LightTable, it looks like this:
+It looks like this:

 ```
 .